Link prediction for ex ante influence maximization on temporal networks: Conclusions

 \section{Conclusions}

 In this work, we addressed the important problem of {\it ex ante} influential maximization on temporally-varying networks.
 We first predict the future evolution of the network and then use a standard temporal IM algorithm on the predicted network to find the optimal seed nodes.
 We also proposed IM heuristics using the model fit of the link predictions to find seed nodes, omitting the actual link prediction step.
 Across many settings, we demonstrated influence spread using the proposed methods on par with the gold standard method of comparison, with LogRegSum performing the best.
+These results show that it is possible to construct satisfactory seed sets for the IM task, even when the future topology of the network is unknown.
 Additionally, we found that in many cases, a simple heuristic based on historical edges yielded the best results and in practice we suggest this method due to its performance, simplicity and computational advantage.
 Our surprising results indicate that the most influential nodes may not vary with time, even as the network topology does.

 We emphasize that these results were shown under the SI diffusion model.
 It is possible that under a different model, e.g., IC or LT, Static (mem) may not perform as well.
 Indeed, since the SI model allows nodes to activate their neighbors at any time following infection (nodes never become inactive), it is possible that the timing of when links occur is less important than the absence or presence of a link at any time.
 For example, \cite{gayraud2015diffusion} and \cite{michalski2014seed} both highlight the importance of the timing of links and that the performance of their methods suffers when all snapshots are simply aggregated, but this was for the IC and LT models.
 Even when using the SIR model, a close cousin of the SI model, \cite{erkol2020influence} show that an approach based on aggregated temporal snapshots performed poorly.
 That being said, Gayraud and Erkol's results were shown under the {\it ex post} assumption.
 Regardless, in practice it is paramount to understand the diffusion mechanism for the particular problem at hand as the performance of these algorithms may vary.